Data-Bishop/BuildItAll-Data-Platform/docs/spark_jobs.md

 - **Inputs**:
   - Configuration parameters (e.g., number of records, schema).
 - **Outputs**:
-  - Synthetic data in CSV or Parquet format.
+  - Synthetic data in Parquet format.
 - **Execution**:
   - Submitted to the EMR cluster by the `data_generation_dag.py` DAG.

 ### **2.2 Data Processor**
 - **Script**: `data_processor.py`
-- **Purpose**: Processes raw data into structured formats and saves it to the `processed/` folder in the S3 bucket.
+- **Purpose**: Processes raw data and saves it to the `processed/` folder in the S3 bucket.
 - **Inputs**:
   - Raw data from the `raw/` folder in the S3 bucket.
 - **Outputs**:
-  - Processed data in Parquet or other structured formats.
+  - Processed data in Parquet format.
 - **Execution**:
   - Submitted to the EMR cluster by the `data_processing_dag.py` DAG.